 Bruce joined Watsi on May 6th, 2014.
-Four years ago, Bruce became the 1921st member to automatically support a new Watsi patient every month.
-Since then, 4,505 more people have become monthly donors!
-Bruce's most recent donation traveled 8,600 miles to support Hiram, a studious boy from Kenya, to fund clubfoot treatment so he can run and play.
+Five years ago, Bruce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Bruce's most recent donation traveled 8,500 miles to support Hiram, a studious boy from Kenya, to fund clubfoot treatment so he can run and play.